The Five Golden Rules of Good Classroom Management

 Tap into all the different ESL learning styles so that you reach all students in your class.
 Just standing there talking at the board is not going to interest many children anyway, but aside from that, you'll miss the children who mainly learn from tactile and kinaesthetic experience.
 By using a wide variety of ESL classroom games you will by default dabble in auditory, visual, kinaesthetic and tactile skills and thus engage all your pupils at least some of the time.

 The other advantage to ESL classroom games is that they engage and motivate the children.
 It's obvious; if a child is enjoying the learning process then he or she is FAR more likely to pay attention!
-It important though to choose appropriate games for your class size and classroom configuration.
+It is important though to choose appropriate games for your class size and classroom configuration.